NAME: ADRIENNE BROOKS

 ROLE: MONITORING, EVALUATION AND LEARNING (MEL) COORDINATOR IN THE TECHNOLOGY FOR DEVELOPMENT (T4D) TEAM

-ORGANISATION: MERCY CORPS
+ORGANIZATION: MERCY CORPS

 Tell us about your job!